NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/code-based/index.md

 `OTEL_INSTRUMENTATION_METHODS_INCLUDE` and `OTEL_INSTRUMENTATION_OPENTELEMETRY_INSTRUMENTATION_ANNOTATIONS_EXCLUDE_METHODS`

-As the name already implies they configure methods to be included as spans or excluded from instrumentation (e.g. if you want to surpress an existing `@WithSpan` implementation after code is already compiled)
+As the name already implies they configure methods to be included as spans or excluded from instrumentation (e.g. if you want to suppress an existing `@WithSpan` implementation after code is already compiled)

 In our example the corresponding environment setting to include the `someInternalMethod` to the spans without using the `@WithSpan` annotation in code would be: